 Let’s take a look.
 At it’s lowest Afterpay was at around $15 but let’s presume you purchased shares during lockdown at $25.
 Let’s also presume you spent the average spend on the platform of $150 four times which totals $600 and would have bought you 24 shares.
 Today, Afterpay is worth $122 which means your 24 shares would be worth $2,928.

 Now, I don’t know about you, but I’d rather have the almost $3,000 rather than nothing because I’d overspent on their platform.

 That’s the power of financial literacy.
 Of not being sucked in by financial products that make spending easier and instead, to consider them curiously as an investment instead.

 Intrigued?
-Why not check out my 8 week My Financial Adulting Plan and join the waitlist for when we open the doors in September for the last time this year.
+Why not check out my 8 week My Financial Adulting Plan and join the waitlist for when we open the doors in May 2023.